Skip to main content

 });

-Kittl extensions follow a bring-your-own-backend model.
+Kittl apps follow a bring-your-own-backend model.
 You are free to build and deploy your backend however you prefer.

-The extension sandbox includes restrictions on remote requests.
+The app sandbox includes restrictions on remote requests.
 See the backend and networking docs for details.

 Auth